Following system colour scheme Selected dark colour scheme Selected light colour scheme

 In the sense that we take the Zen to be referring to, keyword arguments (for example) are more explicit than positional arguments where the argument name is omitted and impossible to tell from the local context.
 Conversely, the syntactic sugar for integers x += 1 is not more implicit than x = x + 1 in this sense, even though the variable is omitted from the right hand side, because it is immediately obvious from the local context what it is.

 The syntax proposed in this PEP is much more closely analogous to the x += 1 example (although simpler since we do not propose to introduce a new operation).
-Moreover, the introduction of this syntactic sugar should encourage the use of keyword arguments over positional ones, making typical Python codebases more explicit in general.
+Moreover, by removing the barrier of visual noise introduced by the existing keyword argument syntax, this syntactic sugar will encourage the use of keyword arguments over positional ones, making typical Python codebases more explicit in general.

 The feature adds another way of doing things